l3uddz/plex_autoscan/README.md

 `PLEX_ANALYZE_TYPE` - How Plex will analyze the media files that are scanned.
 Options are `off`, `basic`, `deep`. `off` will disable analyzing.
 Default is `basic`.

-`PLEX_ANALYZE_DIRECTORY` - When set to `true`, Plex will analyze all the media files in the parent folder (e.g. movie folder, season folder) vs just the one media file.
+`PLEX_ANALYZE_DIRECTORY` - When set to `true`, Plex will analyze all the media files in the parent folder (e.g. movie folder, season folder) vs just the newly added file.
 Default is `true`.

 ### Plex File Locations